 B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
 B.4 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
-B.5 Most Recent Fiscal Year Audit.
-Were there any findings in the most recent FY Audit?
-Y N □ ⊠ If yes, please describe: B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A Image: Ima C. Other Document and/or Certification Requirements.
-C.1 Resident Advisory Board (RAB) Comments.
-0.1 (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N $\square \boxtimes$ No comments were been received. (a) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+B.5 Most Recent Fiscal Year Audit. • Were there any findings in the most recent FY Audit?
+Y N □ □ • If yes, please describe: B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
+Y N N/A X □ (b) If yes, please describe: C. Other Document and/or Certification Requirements.
+C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+YN \square \boxtimes No comments were been received. (a) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.2 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
 Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
-If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?Y N If yes, include Challenged Elements.
-C.5 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A (b) If yes, please describe:
+If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?Y N ☐ ⊠ If yes, include Challenged Elements.
+C.5 C.5 If yes, include Challenged Elements.
+C.5 If yes, include Challenged Elements.
+Troubled PHA.
+C.5 If yes, include Challenged Elements.
+Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?

 D. Affirmatively Furthering Fair Housing (AFFH).
 Affirmatively Furthering Fair Housing (AFFH).
 D.1 Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
 (PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
 Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
 The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.
-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal NA Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Describe fair housing strategies and actions to achieve the goal
+Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal NA Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal